THE DEFINITION OF ‘LIFE WILL GET THE BASTARDS ANYWAY’

-The concept of ‘life will get the bastards anyway’ is defined by this simple statement :
+Let’s introduce the concept of ‘life will get the bastards anyway’ defined here by this simple statement:

 “Life will cause your adversaries dissatisfaction, disappointment, grief, setbacks, despair, depression; in short, far more suffering than you can ever dish out onto them.”

-Superficially, This concept, which is a particular way of looking at things, appears malignant but take the time to look at it this way.
-If we substitute the consequences of anger, the emotion itself and the possible actions that could follow from it, for instead, this philosophical concept and its thoughts.
-We can, by channelling our energy into this concept, aid ourselves to be free from the passions of anger and other associated negative emotions towards our adversaries.
-So then, we will be able to preserve our Ataraxia (peace of mind) much better.
+This concept is a perceptual way of looking at things, which also makes it a method too.
+Superficially speaking, this concept does have the appearance of malignancy, but take the time to look at it this way.
+If we substitute the consequences of anger, the emotion itself and the possible actions that could follow from it, for instead this stoic method.
+By practicing this we can aid ourselves to be free from the passions of anger and other associated negative emotions towards our adversaries.
+This is not necessarily about loving our adversaries, it’s about the advantage this method can offer us.
+The advantage being in preserving our Ataraxia or peace of mind much better.

 ‘What is more restful than a mind at peace and what more toilsome than anger?’